 You’re not getting any younger, dad!
 Typically, when men reach their thirties they naturally begin to lose muscle mass.
 Maybe you’ve noticed your energy levels and metabolism aren’t what they used to be.
 It’s a great time to wise up about nutrition.
 I encourage baby steps towards better habits over a full-blown crash diet.
-You can start small by paying attention to your portion sizes, and setting a goal of incorporating more veggies into each meal.
+You can start small by paying attention to your portion sizes, choosing healthy eating out options and setting a goal of incorporating more veggies into each meal.
 And check the calorie count on your favorite microbrew—it’s impressive how many empty calories you can drink in one sitting without realizing it.
 If you’re expecting a child, your partner is definitely cutting out alcohol and probably paying special attention to nutrition, too.
 Getting into healthier habits yourself can double as supportive solidarity.
 Take advantage of it!

 2. Having a baby changes everything

 A new baby can drastically change the amount of time that parents have to exercise and take care of themselves.
 I encourage dads to be creative, and accept that their old routines may not fit into your new schedule.
 If you find that the days tend to ‘get away from you,’ consider the benefits of an early morning workout routine.
 While it can take some sleep and life adjustments, it’s a great way to feel energized for the day.
 Plus, there’s no need to worry about fitting in a workout after work, or before bedtime.
 (Nighttime exercise can negatively affect your sleep quality.)
 I know a lot of my patients walk, run or bike to work, which is a good way to get in exercise during what is otherwise dead time sitting behind the wheel.
 Taking care of a newborn isn’t easy, so be gentle with yourself.
 Remember, any physical activity is better than none at all.
 Burping isn’t as good for you as burpees, but it’s better than sitting on the couch.